ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

 Existential types could use equality constraints ::

   --vec2E :: forall a n.
 Vec n a -> exists m.
-VecE a vec2E :: forall a n.
-Vec n a -> exists m. m ~ n => VecE a vec2E = MkVecE
+VecE m a vec2E :: forall a n.
+Vec n a -> exists m. m ~ n => VecE m a vec2E = MkVecE

 But some existential types also require in many cases "polymorphic types" equality constraints ::

   data exists a.
-Ex = forall a.
+Ex a = forall a.
 MkEx a

   fromEither :: forall a b.
 Either a b -> exists c.
-Ex fromEither (Left  x) = MkEx x fromEither (Right y) = MkEx y
+Ex c fromEither (Left  x) = MkEx x fromEither (Right y) = MkEx y

   fromEither :: forall a b.
-Either a b -> exists c. c ~ ??? => Ex -- How to write it ?
+Either a b -> exists c. c ~ ??? => Ex c -- How to write it ?

 What us to do if we wish to add a "probabilistic" type?
 "Polymorphic types" consists none, one or more ``|`` (or alternatively ``\/`` ) ::

   fromEither :: forall a b.
-Either a b -> exists c. c ~ a |  b => Ex
+Either a b -> exists c. c <~ a |  b => Ex c

   fromEitherInt :: forall a.
-Either a Int -> exists c. c ~ Int | a => Ex fromEitherInt = fromEither
+Either a Int -> exists c. c <~ Int | a => Ex c fromEitherInt = fromEither

 Polymorphic types follow next 2 rules for type equality: